 Credit where it’s due

 I shared an early draft of this post with a small group of friends who are parents of autistic people.
-The group included Alana Sheldahl, whose late husband and young adult children are autistic, along with another mother of adult autistics who chose to contribute anonymously.
+The group included Alana Worth, whose late husband and young adult children are autistic, along with another mother of adult autistics who chose to contribute anonymously.
 It also included Summer Kinard, author of Of Such Is the Kingdom: A Practical Theology of Disability, who is herself autistic, and who has autistic children.
 Summer and Kristi Lynn Apple provided helpful information about hospitalization during the pandemic.
+Additional updates were suggested in a Twitter thread by Sarah Schijen (@SarahSchijen), who shared what she learned after a recent hospital stay.

-Growing up later: Autistic people in their twenteens: In this guest post, Alana Sheldahl talks about the uncharted waters of young adulthood with autism.
+Growing up later: Autistic people in their twenteens: In this guest post, Alana Ruth Worth talks about the uncharted waters of young adulthood with autism.

 9 steps to an autism-accessible home library: Summer Kinard developed an autism-accessible home library to enable her children to enjoy books without destroying them.
 In this guest post, she explains how.